miguelpalma/chef-seedbox/README.md

      knife solo prepare sbdev

-On the local host, to install chef on the remote host:
+On the local host, to deploy the requested applications on the remote host:

     knife solo cook sbdev